My Secret Santa

-After losing her job, a desperate single mother resorts to disguising herself as an elderly man to get hired as a local ski resort's Santa Claus for the holidays.
-Things become complicated when the resort manager begins to suspect her and she falls in love with the owner's handsome son.
+The film tells the story of a desperate single mother who loses her job at a cookie company and resorts to disguising herself as an elderly man to get hired as a local ski resort's Santa Claus for the holidays.
+Things become complicated when the new resort manager begins to suspect her and she falls in love with the owner's handsome son.